-The results show that existing national renewable energy plans up to 2030 would result in an EU-wide renewable energy share of 25% in the global final energy consumption (the Reference Case).
-IRENA has found a number of cost-effective renewable energy options in each Member State which would increase the EU-wide share of renewables to almost 31%.
+The results show that existing national renewable energy plans up to 2030 would result in an EU-wide renewable energy share of 25% in the gross final energy consumption (the Reference Case).
+IRENA has identified a number of cost-effective renewable energy options in each Member State which would increase the EU-wide share of renewables beyond that figure.
 These cost-effective options can be found in the electricity, transport and heating and cooling sector.
-Additionally, there are a number of more costly options that could be realised in the period up to 2030 that would result in an EU-wide share of renewables of 33%.

 Based on these results, the session will discuss the proposed 2030 EU RES target of 27%, in view of: